AmmarAlkhooly98/crypto-trans/README.md

 # crypto-trans

-CLI program to help crypto investors query their portfolio data from a csv file
+CLI program to help crypto investors query their portfolio data from a csv file.

 [Try it out in your terminal](https://www.npmjs.com/package/crypto-trans)